 Scotiabank is not alone when it comes to class-action lawsuits.
-The Canadian Imperial Bank of Commerce (CIBC) is currently battling a $600-million claim initiated by teller Dara Fresco.
+The CIBC is currently battling a $600-million claim.
 Trucking firm Canada Cartage was also slapped with a $100-million claim.
-CN Rail was sued, unsuccessfully, a couple of years ago.
+And CN Rail was sued, unsuccessfully, a couple of years ago.

 The Scotiabank ruling will only serve to embolden employees, and law firms, to pursue even more claims.
 Unpaid overtime has always been a poor HR practice.
-It’s bad for morale, it’s bad for engagement, it’s bad for retention.
-It’s a work-life balance killer.
+It’s bad for morale, it’s bad for engagement, it’s bad for retention and it’s a work-life balance killer.

 Turning a blind eye was the easy thing to do but it’s not easy anymore.
 In the wake (and expense) of this ruling, employers may want to be proactive when it comes to the risks of unpaid overtime.